compilers-course-materials/inlab1/README.md

 Our next goal is to:

 - Write an assembly program that defines `our_code_starts_here`
-- Link that program with `main.c` so we can run it
+- Link that program with `main.c` and create an executable

 In order to write assembly, we need to pick a syntax and an instruction set.
 We're going to generate 32-bit x86 assembly, and use the so-called Intel